 - Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
 Never use tools.
 If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician or gas supplier.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

 LIGHTING INSTRUCTIONS

-▲ WARNING: You must operate this fireplace with the fireplace screen in place.
-Make sure fireplace screen is installed before running fireplace.
-NOTICE: During initial operation of new fireplace, burning logs will give off a paper-burning smell.
+NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
+Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.